Dorian Gray (club): Closure

 On 31 December 2000 the nightclub ceased operations in Frankfurt am Main, due to continuing problems in securing fire safety certification from the airport inspectorate.
 The last record that was played on the closure was "Lovin' You" from musician Minnie Riperton and was played by the resident DJ Ufuk in the small club.
 Several years after the closure of the nightclub, the painted entrance doors were still visible with the original image.
 In January 2008, the existing space in Hall C was renovated into a shopping area.

 Miscellaneous

 In early 2003, both original owners started a new nightclub in Berlin on Potsdamer Platz, which, however, had to file for insolvency already in the following year due to rent debts.
 The sister nightclub of Dorian Gray in Perkins Park in Stuttgart, which opened in 1980 with the similar idea of events still operates today.
-In the years 2006 to 2008, there were dedicated party events at year-end called Airport-Night in remembrance of the Dorian Gray days.
+The Airport Night 2008 at Frankfurt Airport included a live music program commemorating the days of the Dorian Gray discotheque.